 Repot in spring, moving to a pot only 1 size larger.
 Want to keep your powder puff tree small?
 Keep it in the same pot and just top-dress every year.

 Over time, this shrubby plant will grow into a tree, reaching several feet high and will spread about as wide.
+Pruning will help it to branch out, giving Powder puff tree a fuller, bushier look, as well as more blooms.
 You can prune it back hard in spring to keep it to 3 ft (90 cm) tall.
 It doesn't mind being cut back.
 In fact, this tree makes a charming bonsai.

 Origin: Bolivia (South America)